Skip to content

 KWFinder doesn’t really offer this.

-Mangools’ SiteProfiler gives you basic domain metrics, but it won’t catch broken links or technical issues that hurt rankings.
+Mangools’ SiteProfiler gives you basic metrics, but it won’t catch technical issues that hurt rankings.

-Ahrefs Site Audit checks your site for over 100 technical SEO issues.
+Ahrefs Site Audit checks your site for over 100 SEO issues.

 It looks for crawlability problems, duplicate content, missing meta tags, slow page speed, and HTTPS errors.